 Wi-Fi Speed is something that we don’t always think about until Netflix…Won’t.
 Stop.
 Buffering.
 Or you are trying to upload your sister’s baby pictures to the cloud.
-Maybe you think about it when you web browser won’t refresh your page.
-Whenever you think about your Wi-Fi speed, you should feel comforted knowing there is a quick fix to your small issue so you can get back to your fast and reliable speed.
-The first step to speeding up your home wireless network is to troubleshoot.
+Maybe you think about it when your web browser won’t refresh your page.
+Whatever the issue is that's caused you to think about your Wi-Fi speed, you should feel comforted knowing there is often a quick fix that can help restore your speed and connection.

 First things first, you need to test your Wi-Fi Connection.
 To test your current Internet Speed for network issues, make sure you are connected with a wire connection rather than a wireless connection.
 This will allow you to properly test the true speed that your network can deliver.
 To do this, connect a wired connection to your computer or device by connecting an Ethernet cable directly to the modem/router’s Ethernet port.
 Here are some tips to test your Internet speed:

 - Limit the amount of applications using an Internet connection on your device.

 - Confirm all connections, including power and Ethernet, are tightly connected.
 Check for lights in the modem/router to verify.

 - Simply, perform the test.